Daet

 The municipality is a popular surfing spot among surfers worldwide.
-It is also home to the annual Daet International Aerosports Show which is first held in 2013.
+It is also home to the annual Daet International Aerosports Show which was first held in 2013.
 It is also known for its pili nuts, used in many local snacks and treats.
 Popular products include pili tarts, pili rolls, pili ice cream, crispy pili, and pili candies.

 Etymology

 The name Daet was derived from the Bikol word dai-daitan which means, close to each other.
 Daet also originated from ancient Bicol term daet which, according to the first Bicol Spanish Dictionary Vocabulario de la Lengua Bicol, would mean "to make friend" or "to be reconciled".

 History

 Pre-colonial period

 Daet was already an old community even before the discovery of the Philippines by Magellan in 1521.
 An ancient tomb unearthed in the Bicol region revealed references described in the Panayam manuscripts known to oriental history as corresponding to the first half of the thirteenth century.
 The early settlers were believed to be direct descendants of the group of datus who escaped from the court of Brunei to evade the enmity of a ruling rajah.